t-sparr/deap_onemax/README.md

 ## Running It

-If you're using a virtual environment:
+I used a virtual environment

 ```bash
 python -m venv .venv